 No measuring tape?
 No problem.
 MagicPlan is one of the most effective architecture apps on the market, allowing you to create a floor plan by scanning a room in just 30 seconds.
 You can then draw plans on the app or import existing floor plans from your device - adding objects, photos, or notes as you go along.

 Time tracking is an essential practice for every architect, and with Timely you can automate the entire thing.
-By automatically tracking the time you spend in every app you work with, Timely maps out your entire day – from meetings, emails, GPS locations and documents, to websites and work tools.
-Using AI, it translates this all into accurate timesheets for you, so you can be confident you actually bill for all your client work.
+By automatically tracking the time you spend in every app you work with, Timely remembers every detail of your day for you—capturing all time in meetings, emails, documents, websites and even GPS locations.
+It's helped businesses cut essential time reporting by 75% while ensuring all project time stays accountable.

 8. Outplanr – for synchronizing workflows